 3. The “Look and Feel” Matters

-If you haven’t watched the ad yet, you should because you won’t relate to what I’m about to say here.
-The ad doesn’t feel like an ad at all.
+One thing I liked about the ad is it doesn’t feel like an ad at all.
 It felt like a TV show.
 The way they produced the ad is the key to their advertising success.

-When people can imagine what their lives would be like when they invest in your offer, you have a high chance of securing the sale.
-Because the power of persuasion takes effect in your customers’ minds.
+When people can imagine what their lives would be like when they invest in your offer, you have a higher chance of securing the sale.
+Because the power of persuasion takes place in your customers’ minds.
 The better your ads persuade, the more likely they are going to buy.